ijlyttle/covidStates/workflow/README.md

             ijlyttle/projthis

-4. Create and build `01-clean.Rmd`; the goal is to pare down the impoerted datasets to what we need.
+4. Create and build `01-clean.Rmd`; the goal is to pare down the imported datasets to what we need.
 Like before:

     ``` r
     projthis::proj_workflow_use_rmd("01-clean")